frontity/docs/docs/api-reference-1/frontity.md

 #### Fills

 Fills are added to the `state`, to a common namespace called `fills`.
 Each fill consists of a configuration object that should be given a unique key and assigned to a namespace.
 To learn more about namespaces see [this secion](../learning-frontity/namespaces) of our docs.

+More than one Fill can be hooked onto any single Slot, and these can be ordered according to a `priority` attribute assigned to the Fill.

 ```tsx
 const state = {